- Korean Demilitarized Zone (DMZ) tour from Seoul

 Continue to the DMZ exhibition hall to browse photographs and war artifacts.
 This hall now stands as a symbol of peace – an attempt to mend the damages wrought by Korea's history.

 You’ll then be taken to the Dora Observatory, where you can use binoculars to scope out North Korea.
 Listen to your guide explain the lifestyle across the river as you observe the village of Kijongdong.

 Next, head to Dorasan Station, a historic and symbolic spot that marks both the division and a gateway of exchanges between the north and the south.
 Proceed to the Unification Village to observe the daily life of this small farming community, which specialized in creating soybean milk, traditional soy sauce and corn goods.

-If you choose the morning tour or afternoon tour only, you’ll end back in Seoul at Itaewon or City Hall.
+If you choose the morning tour or afternoon tour only, you’ll end back in Seoul at City Hall.
 If you choose the morning tour with lunch, you’ll stop first at a local restaurant for lunch.